FladdCW/CA_Project/README.txt

 Download code from Github

 Install python v3.x from https://www.python.org/downloads/
-    This project is using Python 3.4
+    (This project was written using Python 3.4)

 Install packages Flask and SQLite
     pip install flask